ghostperformance/op1/README.md

 Make sure to shut off auto start stop or you will get steering temporarily unavailable if the engine shuts off.

-Screen recording from ui saved too. `/storage/emulated/0/videos`
+Screen recording from ui saved to. `/storage/emulated/0/videos`

+Delete UI Screen Recordings button in settings under device.

 HKG Long control toggle. (radar + vision)